NorthWest Highlands

 Today you’ll experience two extremes — mountains and coastline.

-After descending, you’ll enjoy taking a break on a secluded Highland beach (we promised you two extremes, didn’t we?) before returning to the hotel for a hearty dinner with your group.
+After descending, you’ll enjoy taking a break on a secluded Highland beach (we promised you two extremes, didn’t we?) before returning to the hotel.

 Hike Details: 2.75 miles, 1,675 ft of ascent, 3 hours